-Instructor: Instructor: Riccardo Mensitieri Associate Professor, BS Mathematics, MS Mathematics.
-I have been teaching mathematics at Gulf Coast State College for 8 years.
-I started in August 2014.
-I have taught a range of courses from Intermediate Algebra, College Algebra, Statistics, Precalculus and Business Calculus, and Calculus.
-I teach face-to-face courses as well as online courses.
+Instructor: Riccardo Mensitieri

+Instructor Credentials: Associate Professor, BS Mathematics, MS Mathematics.
+I have been teaching mathematics at Gulf Coast State College for 9 years and have taught a range of courses from Intermediate Algebra through to Calculus and Statistics.
+I teach face-to-face courses as well as Online courses.